microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 A commit is the act of recording changes to the repository.
 A repository contains all files of a project and stores each file's revision history.
-When changes are made to one or more files, those can be saved to a branch as a commit.
+When changes are made to one or more files, those changes can be saved to a branch as a commit.
 Each commit can contain the changes to one or multiple files.